Materials Chemistry

 TARGET AUDIENCE AND PREREQUISITES

-Continuing education
+Further education

 • Chemical engineer, materials chemist, or process chemist responsible for production, analysis, quality control, or project management

-• R&D engineer in a design office or in the chemical, pharmaceutical, healthcare, recycling, environmental, medical device, or contrast agent industries
+• R&D Engineer in a design office or in the chemical, pharmaceutical, healthcare, recycling, environmental, medical device, or contrast agent industries